 Curbside grocery pickup support

-If you’re using Maps while driving, you can make life easier for you by syncing it with your music app of choice.
-Just head to the settings menu and hit “navigation controls”.
-From there you’ll see one of two options: iOS users will have to hit “Music playback controls” while Android users will see “Show Media playback controls”.
+Just head to the settings menu and hit “navigation controls.” iOS users will then have to hit “Music playback controls” while Android users will see “Show Media playback controls.”

 Switch that on and a pop-up menu will appear with a list of compatible apps you have installed.
-Follow the setup instructions to sync them up and every time you go anywhere you'll see a balloon at the side of the screen.
-Just tap it and playback controls will flash up for your convenience.
+Follow the setup instructions to connect your accounts.
+Every time you go for a drive you'll see a balloon at the side of the screen that gives you access to those controls.

 Customize your vehicle